How to Write the Yeshiva University Essays 2024-2025

 Honors College Applicants

-In addition to the one long answer prompt and four short answer questions above, all honors college applicants must answer the following prompts.
+In addition to the long answer prompt above, all Honors College applicants must answer four of the short answer questions, plus the following prompts.

 Prompt 1: Applicants must respond to one of the following prompts.